1. Why is open communication with my tween important for their health and safety?

 Fact: It is possible and necessary to have age-appropriate conversations about personal safety with young children without delving into explicit details about sex.
 Addressing safety should be ongoing, especially for younger children who benefit from repetition to reinforce learning.
 As you remind your child to look both ways before crossing the street, safety conversations require ongoing attention.

-Myth: I should tell my children to come to me if someone hurts them.
+Myth: I should tell my children to call me if someone hurts them.

 By conversing regularly with your tween about their health, safety, and body boundaries, you equip them with the knowledge and confidence to navigate the world more effectively.
 Remember to keep the conversations age-appropriate, ongoing, and free from judgment.
 Prioritising their well-being and providing a safe space for open dialogue are crucial steps in keeping your children healthy and protected.